 Procedures for Export Certification to the EU

 The EU requires a document be issued before the product may be imported into the EU.
-It is within the rights of EU officials to inspect records to refuse importation of products if it is not accompanied by proper catch documentation or for which there has been no prior notification.
+It is within the rights of EU officials to inspect records to refuse importation of products if it is not accompanied by proper Legal Harvest documentation or for which there has been no prior notification.

 The seal is an image unique to the exporting business.
 The Online Request System will insert a unique, default seal into the customer account when a new account is established.
 The seal image file will be inserted automatically onto the certificate when it is issued by SIP.